ATP World Tour Fayez Sarofim & Co. US Men’s Clay Court Championship Results | Federal News Network

 Men’s Doubles

+Matthew Ebden and Max Purcell (1), Australia, def.
+Nicholas Monroe, United States, and Fernando Romboli, Brazil, 6-2, 6-2.

-Robert Galloway and Jackson Withrow, United States, def.
-Lukasz Kubot, Poland, and Santiago Gonzalez (2), Mexico, 6-4, 6-4.
+William Blumberg and Max Jacob Schnur, United States, def.
+Robert Galloway and Jackson Withrow, United States, 6-4, 6-3.

 Copyright